BlogCadre users see no ads! Popular topics: humor, video, links, cool, wtf. Go create an account!

 Charging USB/Serial Cable For Nextel Phones

-USB to Serial ModuleOk you all may or may not remember my Nextel phone cable hack posts, Here and Here, but I have one more up my sleeve, "The USB Serial Cable" now you all might say what the heck how can it be USB and Serial at the same time.
-Well Click on the more link to find out how.
+UM232R.thumbnail “The USB Serial Cable” now you all might say what the heck how can it be USB and Serial at the same time.
+Well, Click on the More link to find out how.
 It uses this cool chip from FTDI Chip.

 Ok First of all this all centers around the FT232R chip from FTDI, This chip is a transparent USB to Serial connection that requires minimal external components.